-Cortney, applied to 3 schools, was waitlisted at LMU, and finally accepted to Lincoln Memorial University College of Veterinary Medicine.
+Cortney, applied to 3 schools, was waitlisted for vet school at LMU, and finally accepted to Lincoln Memorial University College of Veterinary Medicine.

-If you happen to be waitlisted at LMU or any other school try to stay positive and remember your end goals.
-Being on a waitlist can be nerve-wracking, many schools will have a numbered list, so you can see where you fall on the waitlist.
-You can also find statistics for being waitlisted at LMU or any other school by checking the APVMA FB group.
+If you happen to be waitlisted for vet school at LMU or any other school try to stay positive and remember your end goals.
+Being on a vet school waitlist can be nerve-wracking, many schools will have a numbered list, so you can see where you fall on the waitlist.
+You can also find statistics for being waitlisted at various vet schools by checking the APVMA FB group.
 Just search “waitlisted at LMU” or any other school and you can find a ton of informational threads.

 Note to reader: this is an affiliate link, you will help to keep this site running (at no extra cost to you) by buying the Amazon book through this link*

 If you are thinking about applying to one of the accredited veterinary schools, they all have different requirements.
 Some schools require organic chemistry lecture and lab.
 Other vet schools just require lecture, and then some require organic chemistry lecture and lab for orgo 1 but just lecture for orgo 2.
 This book will lay it all out for you in a comprehensive guide.
 Check it out here: Veterinary Medical School Admission Requirements (VMSAR)

 - Association of American Veterinary Medical Colleges (AAVMC) (Author)